HondamunigePrasannaSilva/DLA/Lab1/readme.md

 ![](img/es1.png)

-# Convolutional nerual network with residual connection
+## Exercise 2: Convolutional nerual network with residual connection
 Implement a Convolutional nerual network with residual connection to classify the class of CIFAR10.

 A simple test to demostrate that deeper networks without residual connection not always work better and **even deeper** ones *with* residual connections.